Sage/argos/guides-source/guides/v2_template_guide/README.md

 ###Step 1: Coding a List View
 List Views are designed to display a collection or list of a single entity.
 Some examples include: employees, artists, bug reports or sales orders.

-For our entity choice will be making a List (and Detail, Edit) View of the entity "Account" which uses the SData endpoint "accounts".
+For our entity choice we will be making a List (and Detail, Edit) View of the entity "Account" which uses the SData endpoint "accounts".

 1\.
 Create a new folder in `argos-template\src\Views` named "Account".